-Megan Jacobson enters her third year as Assistant Athletic Director, Budget and Finance and 12th total at the University of St. Thomas in 2016.
+Megan Jacobson enters her sixth year with Tommie athletics and 15th total at the University of St. Thomas in 2019.
+Jacobson moves into a new title, serving as Senior Associate Athletic Director, Administration.
 In her role, Jacobson oversees all athletic budgets and purchasing, as well as all other financial aspects surrounding Tommie Athletics.

 In her first two seasons, Jacobson has played an integral role in a number of major projects for the department.
 Most recently, Megan was a key piece in solidifying the department's first department-wide athletic apparel contract that went into affect in January of 2016.
 The agreement outfits all St. Thomas athletes in Nike apparel and also provides equipment and accessories, all through a partnership with Eastbay.

 Jacobson was also one of the lead members of a St. Thomas team who planned and executed a fan package for those wishing to travel to Salem, Virginia during Tommie football's run to the Amos Alonzo Stagg Bowl, NCAA Division III's National Championship.
 This team organized plane travel via charter into Salem, hotel accomodations, as well as tickets to the championship banquet, a tailgate prior to the game, and the game itself.